Internal resistance to apartheid: Role of women

 South African women participated in the anti-apartheid and liberation movements that took hold of South Africa.
 Although these female activists were rarely at the head of the main organisations, at least at the beginning of the movement, they were prime actors.
 One of the earliest organisations was The Bantu Women's League founded in 1913.
 In the 1930s and 1940s, female activists were prevalent in trade union movements, which also served as a vehicle for future organisation.
 In the 1950s, women-exclusive organisations were created such as the ANC Women's League (ANCWL) and the Women's Council within the South West Africa People's Organization (SWAPO).
 In April 1954, the more global Federation of South African Women (FSAW or FedSAW) was founded with the objectives to fight against racism and oppression of women and to make African women understand that they had rights both as human beings and as women.
 While female activists fought along men and participated to demonstrations and guerrilla movements, FSAW and ANCWL also acted independently and organised bus boycotts and campaigns against restrictive passes in Pretoria and Sharpeville.
 20,000 women attended the demonstrations.
 Many participants were arrested, forced into exile or imprisoned, such as Lilian Ngoyi.
 In 1958, 2000 women were arrested during an anti-pass campaign.
 After the Sharpeville massacre, many organisations such as FSAW were banned and went into hiding.

 At the same time, South African women fought against gender discrimination and called for rights specific to women, such as family, children, gender equality and access to education.
 At a conference in Johannesburg in 1954, the Federation of South African Women adopted the "Women's Charter", which focused on rights specific to women both as women and mothers.
 The Charter referred both to human rights and women's rights and asked for universal equality and national liberation.
 In 1955, in a document drafted in preparation for the Congress of People, the FSAW made more demands, including free education for children, proper housing facilities and good working conditions, such as the abolition of child labour and a minimum wage.

 Their actions and demands gradually attracted the attention of the United Nations and put pressure on the international community.
 In 1954, Ngoyi attended the World Congress of Women in Lausanne, Switzerland.
 The ANC was present at the 1975 United Nations Decade for Women in Copenhagen and in 1980 an essay on the role of women in the liberation movement was prepared for the United Nations World Conference, which was crucial for the recognition of Southern African women and their role in the anti-apartheid movement.

-Among important activists during the anti-apartheid movement were Ida Mntwana, Ngoyi, Helen Joseph, and Dorothy Nyembe.
+Among important activists during the anti-apartheid movement were Ida Mntwana, Nokukhanya Bhengu, Helen Joseph, Elizabeth Komikie Gumede, and Dorothy Nyembe.
 Ngoyi joined the ANC National Executive and was elected first vice-president and later president of FSAW in 1959.
 Many of these leaders served long prison sentences.